tiffon/txregions/README.md

 The `TxRegionsInput` above will also have a placeholder.
 The text of the placeholder is not selectable and would not be seen as a form value.

 More details are to come, but there are some tricks done that make it fairly straight-forward to implement help tips on invalid values.
-An except from the demo is shown below:
+An excerpt from the demo is shown below:

 ```
 <TxRegionsInput